Burglary Lawyer Akron, OH

 Burglary is the crime of breaking and entering into a home or other structure for the purpose of committing a crime.
-In fact, no great force is necessary in order to complete the crime of burglary.
+No great force is necessary in order to complete the crime of burglary.
 Simply sliding a window open or opening an unlocked door and walking in would suffice.

 Initially burglary referred to breaking into a residence under the darkness of night, but today it has expanded to virtually any criminal entry into a building regardless of the time of day.

 Under §2911.12 it is unlawful for a person to trespass an occupied structure or in a separately secured or separately occupied portion of an occupied structure with the purpose of committing any criminal offense.
 Under this section, it can include either a permanent or a temporary habitation where any person is living.
 In simple terms it’s against the law to enter any occupied structure or dwelling with the purpose of committing any criminal offense.

 In Ohio, there are three burglary offenses: aggravated burglary, burglary, and breaking and entering.
 All burglary charges are prosecuted as felonies in Ohio; however, the sentencing and penalties vary depending upon the facts surrounding the case.

-With more than 30 years combined experience, we are fully prepared to defend your case.
+With more than 85 years combined experience, we are fully prepared to defend your case.
 We will investigate every detail and search for any holes in the prosecution’s case that may serve to get your charges reduced, if not dismissed entirely.
 Call us today to begin protecting your future and your freedom.